 The Editorial Team of The CHBG and collaborators assess the quality of titles, protocols, and systematic reviews.
 Both protocols and systematic reviews are peer-reviewed externally before they are published.
 Criticisms and comments of published protocols and systematic reviews are also very welcome.
 Such criticisms and comments should be sent via the Submit Feedback facility included in each protocol and review in the Cochrane Database of Systematic Reviews in The Cochrane Library.
 The Editorial Team welcomes people from any region or background to contribute to and assist with these tasks.

 After having registered a provisional title, authors are expected to submit a protocol for the systematic review within the next six months.
-The review protocol must be prepared in RevMan 5 and submitted through Archie, Cochrane's central server for managing documents and contacts details.
-Authors obtain access to check in or out their working versions of the protocol or the review on Archie from the time the title is registered.
+The review protocol must be prepared in RevMan 5 or revman web and submitted through Archie, Cochrane's central server for managing documents and contacts details.
 Authors log in through http://archie.cochrane.org.

 Information and knowledge on how to develop a protocol and perform a systematic review can be obtained by attending Cochrane workshops, by contacting the nearest Cochrane Centre, or by contacting The CHBG Editorial Team Office.
 The protocol has a series of standard headings.
 A number of protocols published in most recent years in The Cochrane Database of Systematic Reviews can serve as models.